-If you are a B2B marketer looking to implement an account-based marketing (ABM) approach for your business, and you use HubSpot, you are probably wondering what tools are at your disposal.
+If you are a B2B marketer looking to implement an account-based marketing (ABM) approach for your business and use HubSpot, you probably wonder what tools are at your disposal.

-There are numerous tools that integrate seamlessly that will also help you in your ABM efforts, but this blog will only focus on the available account-based marketing tools in HubSpot.
+Numerous tools integrate seamlessly to help you in your ABM efforts, but this blog will only focus on the available account-based marketing tools in HubSpot.

 Any ABM effort starts with a list of target accounts.
 If you don’t presently have a list of target accounts, HubSpot makes it incredibly easy to identify good-fit companies you should target.

-If you have gone through the process of identifying your ideal customer profile (ICP), then you can start to filter companies in your HubSpot customer relationship management software (CRM) by the characteristics of your ICP.
-This would include filtering by annual revenue, industry, employee count, or anything else you deem important.
+Suppose you have gone through the process of identifying your ideal customer profile (ICP).
+In that case, you can start to filter companies in your HubSpot customer relationship management software (CRM) by the characteristics of your ICP.
+Your ICP would include filtering by annual revenue, industry, employee count, or anything else you deem important.

-Once you have filtered this list, you can select all of the accounts, and bulk edit the accounts.
-Once you have selected all the accounts you want to indicate as target accounts, an edit icon will appear where your column heads were previously.
+Once you have filtered this list, you can select all accounts and bulk-edit the accounts.
+Once you have chosen all the accounts you want to indicate as target accounts, an edit icon will appear where your column heads were previously.
 A new window will pop up with contact properties.
 Search for the company property of “Target Account” and select it.
 A new dropdown menu will appear.
 Select the option “True” from the dropdown menu.
 Once you have indicated all of these companies as target accounts, you can now find all of these companies under the target accounts tab.